-Chestnut Nature Park is Singapore’s largest nature park.
-Found along the western edge of the Central Catchment Nature Reserve, it can be accessed by car via Chestnut Avenue, close to Bukit Panjang.
-Here are 12 things you need to know about Chestnut Nature Park before paying a visit.
+Chestnut Nature Park is one of Singapore’s largest nature parks and it is also one of our favourites.
+Found along the western edge of the Central Catchment Nature Reserve, it can be accessed via multiple points.
+Whether it is by car via Chestnut Avenue, close to Bukit Panjang, or making your way on foot to reach its Northern or Southern Loops.

 1. Chestnut Nature Park is Made Up of Two Parts